-- First Cut: Agency Personnel - Next Cut: Employees working in overtime pay condition - Next Cut: Employees working a scheduled extra pickup shift which will result in overtime during the pay period - Next Cut: Volunteers - Next Cut: Employees working a scheduled extra pickup shift which will not result in overtime during the pay period - Next Cut: Intermittent or on-call employees - Next Cut: Non-voluntary rotational cut of full-time and part-time employees in a job classification on the affected shift, starting with the lowest seniority.
+- First Cut: Agency Personnel - Next Cut: Employees working in overtime pay condition - Next Cut: Employees working a scheduled extra pickup shift which will result in overtime during the pay period - Next Cut: Volunteers - Next Cut: Employees working a scheduled extra pickup shift which will not result in overtime during the pay period - Next Cut: Intermittent or on-call employees - Next Cut: Non-voluntary rotational cut of full-time and part-time employees in a job classification on the affected shift, starting with the lowest seniority in the department.
 Assignments of low census days shall be rotated among the staff in affected departments so that no employee in a department working on that particular day shall be required to take a second low census day until all employees in the department working that day have taken a low census day.

 Nothing herein shall authorize the employer to schedule its employees as "low census" in advance, requiring them to be available for work on their scheduled day off or to remain available for work until the start of the shift.
+Employees sent home for low census are not required to be available for the remainder of the shift, unless verbally agreed to by the employee and employer.